-Thirty years on, the Southport Flower Show is the UK's biggest independent flower show and our gratitude is extended to the individuals involved back in 1987 for their commitment.
+More than thirty years on, the Southport Flower Show is the UK's biggest independent flower show and our gratitude is extended to the individuals involved back in 1987 for their commitment.

 To formalise the agreement made between Sefton Council and the local committee, Southport Flower Show Ltd was created, a private company limited by guarantee (Companies House Registration no. 02103365) which then gained charitable status (Charity Registration no. 1000698).

 This means that our Board of Trustee / Directors are volunteers and do not receive any payment from the company for their governance.

 Southport Flower Show Ltd owns a trading company, Victoria Park Management Company (Southport) Ltd (Companies House Registration no. 03016129) the purpose of which is to manage, maintain and improve Victoria Park.

 Both companies are VAT registered.